UKLLC/Guidebook/ukllc_book/docs/LPS_data/Characteristics/Characteristics_intro.md

-# DRAFT LPS characteristics and study focus
+# LPS characteristics and study focus
->Last modified: 21 Jan 2026
+>Last modified: 10 Feb 2026

 <div style="background-color: rgba(0, 178, 169, 0.3); padding: 10px; border-radius: 5px;"><strong>A summary of LPS characteristics and the original focus of each study.</strong></div style>
 <br>